State Route 150 Landslide Recovery Plan

 The slide occurred during powerful storms that saturated the region.
 The area of the slide is approximately 1.8 acres.
 The approximate dimensions from the head scarp to the toe is 750 feet and it ranges in width from 100 feet to 200 feet.
 This part of Route 150 is used by more than 3,200 vehicles a day, on average.

 No roads are available nearby to serve as a local detour in the rural area.
-A detour for motorists is available through the cities of Ventura and Ojai using State Route 126, U.S. Highway 101, and State Route 33.
+During the full closure of Route 150, a detour for motorists was available through the cities of Ventura and Ojai using State Route 126, U.S. Highway 101, and State Route 33.

-Through traffic on Route 150 is blocked between Stonegate Road in Santa Paula, south of the slide, and Mupu Road at Steckel Park, north of the slide.
-Limited local access is allowed in the closed area.
+During the full closure, through traffic on Route 150 was blocked between Stonegate Road in Santa Paula, south of the slide, and Mupu Road at Steckel Park, north of the slide.
+Limited local access was allowed in the closed area.

 The large, unstable landslide, which took place on February 21, 2024, is located just north of the city of Santa Paula at Bridge Road (postmile 31.4), about three miles north of State Route 126.